1st InnoTrip to the Netherlands

 NIDUS

 Digital tool for homeless people, and for professionals from public services and social organisations that support and accompany them.
-In App format (Android and iOS) and Webapp format.
+In App and Webapp formats.

 The digital tool NIDUS has been developed by the iSocial Foundation and is available to homeless people, public social services and social organisations that wish to use it.